unraid/docs/docs/unraid-os/manual/storage-management.md

 Prior to Unraid 6.9.0 there was only one pool supported and it was always called **cache**.
 Starting with Unraid 6.9.0 multiple pools are supported and the names of these pools are user defined.
-When multiple pools are present then any (or all) of them cal have the functionality that was available with the cache in earlier Unraid releases.
+When multiple pools are present then any (or all) of them can have the functionality that was available with the cache in earlier Unraid releases.

 If you are running Unraid 6.9.0 or later then any reference you find in